Monday, November 25, 2024

 Click on the image for a larger version.

-While the "stock" TS-590 did not come with a TCXO, there was a small "daughter" board adjacent to the portion of the circuit board with the stock oscillator on which the user is expected to solder a TCXO module - or, in the case of some after-market units - replace that board entirely.
-As the ProgRock 2 is roughly the size of a postage stamp (it will fit within an HC-6 crystal can!) it could be wedged on this same board - which is convenient as it also carries 5 volt power, so a bit of pretty easy "micro" surgery was undertaken.
+While the "stock" TS-590 did not come with a TCXO, there was a small "daughter" board adjacent to the portion of the circuit board with the stock oscillator on which the user is expected to solder a TCXO in the form of a "crystal can" oscillator module - or, in the case of some after-market units - replace that board entirely.
+As the ProgRock 2 is roughly the size of a postage stamp (it will fit within an HC-6 crystal can!) it could be wedged on this same board - which is convenient as this board also carries 5 volt power for the original TCXO, so a bit of pretty easy "micro" surgery was undertaken.

 Figure 4: